Micromechanics of rock damage and its recovery in cyclic loading conditions: Discussion

-The transition from homegenous deformation to shear failure cannot be analysed with our laboratory methods, which require volume averaging of strains and elastic wave velocities.
-Nevertheless, the energy balance of pre-rupture deformation given here (Figure \ref{fig:energypartall}) is consistent with that obtained from P wave velocity tomography by \citet{aben19,aben20c} on faulted rock: the contribution of tensile fracturing as captured by changes in elastic moduli remains a small fraction (less than 10\%) of the total energy dissipated by other processes such as friction.
+The transition from homegeneous deformation to shear failure cannot be analysed with our laboratory methods, which require volume averaging of strains and elastic wave velocities.
+Nevertheless, the energy balance of pre-rupture deformation given here (Figure \ref{fig:energypartall}) is consistent with that obtained from P wave velocity tomography by \citet{aben19,aben20c} on faulted rock: during quasi-static shear failure propagation, the contribution of tensile fracturing as captured by changes in elastic moduli remains a small fraction (less than 10\%) of the total energy dissipated by other processes such as friction.
+More tensile crack damage is generated during dynamic faulting than in quasi-static tests, but the change is not dramatic \citep{aben20c}.
 The localised deformation around a shear fault (fault ``damage'' zone) is therefore of the same nature as the bulk deformation of the nominally intact rock, and is likely dominated by shear.

 Tensile cracks do not need to be present in large densities or have pervasively large dimensions throughout the rock volume to produce large effects on crack coalescence, shear failure and slip.
 This is consistent with the fact that crack coalescence and catastrophic failure is linked to \emph{local} maxima in stress intensity factors \citep{kachanov12}, i.e., only the most deleterious cracks play a role.